Part 2: Why Use Radar for Situational Awareness?

 Radar: The Baseline for Superior Situational Awareness

+As discussed in Part 1 of this series, radar provides four key data dimensions of an object – azimuth, elevation, range, and velocity.
+This radar data serves as an essential baseline for all other tools used in the surveillance system.
 This precision data is necessary for other sensors to perform well.
-The easiest example is found in every security process - to get “eyes on object” to determine risk and direct further actions.
+The easiest example is found in every security process: to get “eyes on object” to determine identity, risk, and further actions.
 Optical sensors used to identify drones and follow their flight path are cued by radar data to lock on a target, requiring data rates that match drone speed and positional accuracy to track flight path.
-Drone agility and speed also require highly accurate radar data flows for optical- or laser-based fire control solutions.
+Drone agility and speed also require highly accurate radar data flows for optical or laser-based fire control solutions.

 Radar itself has many benefits including the following:

-- Works reliably in all weather and lighting conditions
+• Works reliably in all weather and lighting conditions.

-- Detects all movement in the air, on the ground, or in the water at long range
+• Detects all movement in the air, on the ground, or in the water at long range.

-- Provides velocity information when Doppler radar technology is incorporated, which is key information for quickly determining if an object is moving towards or away from the base station and how much time is available to respond, intercept, or deconflict.
+• Provides velocity information when Doppler radar technology is incorporated, which is key information for quickly determining if an object is moving towards or away from the base station and how much time is available to respond, intercept, or deconflict.

-- Micro-Doppler is also an essential capability for both detecting hovering drones and detailed classification of any drone type.
+• Micro-Doppler is also an essential capability for both detecting hovering drones and detailed classification of any drone type.

-- Produces highly actionable data and the most comprehensive data baseline - other sensors and overall system performance all rely on radar.
+• Produces highly actionable data and the most comprehensive data baseline - other sensors and overall system performance all rely on radar.

 To build on this last point, let’s dive into details of the other sensors commonly used in conjunction with radar.